By Tim Lambert

 Worse Russia suffered a severe famine in 1921-1922 in which many people died.
 Meanwhile, the Tsar and his family were murdered in 1918.
 They were not the only ones.
 The Communist secret police the Cheka, killed tens of thousands of people.

-Stalin soon proved to be an evil tyrant who murdered millions of people.
+Stalin soon proved to be a tyrant who murdered millions of people.
 In 1929 he ended the new economic policy and replaced it with a series of 5 years plans.
 Heavy industry was to be greatly expanded.
 In the countryside, the peasants were to be forced to join together in collective farms.
 Many peasants bitterly resisted this policy.
 So OGPU (the new name of the secret police after 1923) and the Red Army were used to force them.

 Stalin was determined to crush the Ukrainian peasants and he caused a terrible famine in 1932-33 that took the lives of millions of innocent people.
 In 1932 collective farms were given completely unrealistic quotas to fill.
 Soviet law decreed that the peasants would not be allowed to keep any grain until they had met their quotas.
 They could not, of course, meet them so Soviet officials simply confiscated all the grain they wanted leaving the peasants to starve.
 How many people died in this man-made famine is not known for sure but it was probably about 7 million.